Bob & Bob: Post-collaboration

-After more than a decade of public performances, staged happenings, and object creation, Bob & Bob embarked on separate artistic journeys in 1984.
-This division into the Dark Bob and the Light Bob was not the result of ideological differences, but rather a geographic separation.
+After more than a decade of public performances, staged happenings, and object creation, Bob & Bob embarked on separate artistic journeys in 1984, not due to ideological differences but rather a geographic separation.
 Following the recording of an album with PolyGram/Polydor Records in New York City, the Light Bob chose to remain there, and the Dark Bob returned to the West Coast.
-Currently, they continue their individual art practices as the Dark Bob and the Paul Bob, formerly known as the Light Bob, and occasionally collaborate as Bob & Bob on projects.
+Currently, they continue their individual art practices as the Dark Bob and the Paul Bob (formerly known as the Light Bob) and occasionally collaborate as Bob & Bob on projects.